Yamakagashi Pass

 Disguised N'dulu in your inventory will automatically be identified when you advance floors.

-Avoid relying on items you found on the current floor if you're in danger.
+Avoid relying on items you found on the current floor when you're in danger.

-In addition, a Behemoth Gate has a chance of being generated on the floor between 17-19F.
+Behemoth Gates have a chance of being generated on 17-19F.

 Don't try to make the gate vanish for an item drop unless you have a Monster-find Bracelet.